yuchima8/QDANN_Yield_Map/README.md

 We appreciate feedbacks on the product.
 We are also actively looking for collabrations on utilizing QDANN yield maps for research and/or applying the scale transfer method for other applications.

-Please contact us by sending emails to yuchima@stanford.edu.
+Please contact us by sending emails to Dr. Yuchi Ma (yuchima@stanford.edu) and Prof. David Lobell (dlobell@stanford.edu).

 If you find it useful, please star this project and cite our papers.